ringcentral/ringcentral-api-docs/docs/video/index.md

 {! mdx_includes/video-beta-notice.md !}

-The RingCentral Video platform is available to RingCentral MVP customers, ISVs building apps for RingCentral customers, and third-party developers building apps designed for their customers.
+The RingCentral Video platform is available to RingCentral RingEX customers, ISVs building apps for RingCentral customers, and third-party developers building apps designed for their customers.
 The video platform is made up of a number of products that can help developers:

 * Create and schedule meetings
 * Analyze and report on meeting histories